elementary-221b/baker-street/_posts/2024-09-26-Spotlight-VirusTotal.markdown

 suspicious: Engines that didn't find a direct threat but flagged the URL for "unusual" behavior (like a new domain or suspicious redirects).

-[!TIP]
-The 2% Rule: In high-traffic environments, a single "Malicious" hit out of 70+ engines is often a False Positive.
+>The 2% Rule: In high-traffic environments, a single "Malicious" hit out of 70+ engines is often a False Positive.
 Analysts typically look for a consensus of 2 or more reputable engines (like Kaspersky, Fortinet, or Google) before escalating.

 2. Engine-Specific Results (results)
 This section lists every individual security vendor.